CyberPolymath/Rumor-Street/gameinstructions.md

 # RumorStreet

-### This is a Web-Game about stock market investing where the users will invest on the rumors or the news which will continuously being generated in a separate section and that news will be 100% based on original news but about 2-3 years older news.
+### This is a Web-Game about stock market investing where the users will invest on the rumors or the news which will continuously being generated in a separate section and that news will be 100% based on original news but about 2-3 years older news and also includes some aigenerated news based on real world rumors patterns.

 ## Instructions based on several different webpages which will be there in the game